 Message from the editor

-We welcome your feedback and your ideas for future research and analysis topics to cover.
+As always, we welcome your feedback and your ideas for future research and analysis topics to cover.

 1. Garry Kasparov, “The Chess Master and the Computer,” The New York Review of Books, February 11, 2010, http://www.nybooks.com/articles/archives/2010/feb/11/the-chess-master-and-the-computer/.

 2. “Dark horse ZackS wins Freestyle Chess Tournament,” Chess News, June 19, 2005, http://en.chessbase.com/home/TabId/211/PostId/4002461.